SimonGoring/simongoring.github.io/_resources/regex_bash_libraries.md

 ---
-title: Regex to the Rescue - Reinstalling packages
+title: Regex to the Rescue - Reinstalling R packages
-concept: Using regular expressions to ease the pain of installing packages for a new project.
+concept: Using regular expressions in bash to ease the pain of installing R packages for a new project.
 res_class: Development
 layout: page
+tags: sed perl bash regex R
 ---

 <div style="border-width:1px;border-style:solid;padding:5px;background-color:#cccccc;margin-bottom:15px;">
 <strong>TLDR</strong> This post describes a bash script that can be run in an R project directory.
 The script, when run automatically installs any packages called within that project. <a href="https://gist.github.com/SimonGoring/fe3b0bf6b4cb9b8f0a2aa6cdce10bb29">The bash script is available in my GitHub Gists</a>.
 </div>

-Sometimes, when you update to a new version of R, download a project from GitHub or copy a new project from a colleague it's possible that multiple files may load or require R packages that you don't have currently installed.

-This can be a real pain in the neck the first time you try to run the various scripts.
-If things have been set up well it's often a matter of looking into a single file (perhaps a `setup` file), but in other cases it requires itteratively running the various scripts and installing things package by package.
+Sometimes, when you update to a new version of R, download a project from GitHub or copy a new project from a colleague it's possible that there are functions or packages called that aren't currently installed.
+This can be a real pain in the neck the first time you try to run the scripts.
+If the project has been set up well it's often a matter of looking into a single file (perhaps a `setup.R` file), but in other cases, finding all the packages requires itteratively running the various scripts and installing things on a package by package basis.

-I've encountered this often enough that I decided to to [write a `bash` script for linux (and MacOS)](https://gist.github.com/SimonGoring/fe3b0bf6b4cb9b8f0a2aa6cdce10bb29) that could search through the various scripts return the full list of packages and then install them one by one.
+I've encountered this often enough that I decided to to [write a `bash` script for linux (and MacOS)](https://gist.github.com/SimonGoring/fe3b0bf6b4cb9b8f0a2aa6cdce10bb29) to **(1)** search through all `R` and `Rmd` files in a directory, **(2)** return the full list of packages, and then **(3)** install the packages one by one.

 ## Finding R package calls

-How do people call packages in R?
-This is a pretty good question in general.
-There are several patterns we need to check:
+Let's define the scope of the first problem.
+If we're going to write something that will detect R packages in a file we need to know: How do people call packages in R?
+This is a pretty good question in general, and probably not that well defined.
+We can make an educated guess and choose several fairly common patterns:

 ```R
 library(ggplot2)